rhel-lightspeed/command-line-assistant/docs/source/man/command-line-assistant.1.rst

     Alternatively, you can strictly specify that you want a query with::

-        $ c query "What is RHEL?"
+        $ c chat "What is RHEL?"

     In case `query` is not placed, the program will assume that anything that comes after is a potential query.
-That includes the options for `query` as well.
+That includes the options for `chat` as well.

 Example 2.
 Redirecting output to `c`